BangHonor/SimGC/README.md

 Run to reproduce the results of Table 7 in "scripts/kd_transductive.sh" .

+Run to reproduce the results of Fig 2 in "scripts/ablation.sh" .

 ## Contact
 Please feel free to contact me via email (xiaozhb@zju.edu.cn) if you are interested in my research :)